cabo/notable-tags/draft-bormann-cbor-notable-tags.md

     tag CPA108, so if all else is equal, tag 23 (and thus upper case hex) would be chosen as it is slightly more efficient than tag CPA108.
-    However, designers of CBOR protocols that use one of these tags may have reason to prefer lowercase hex in the application they are trying to be compatible with, in which case CPA108 provides a solution that is only one byte more expensive.
+    However, designers of CBOR protocols that use one of these tags often have reason to prefer lowercase hex in the application they are trying to be compatible with, in which case CPA108 provides a solution that is only one byte more expensive.